STRATOS-ROBOTICS/StratosTelloPy/README.md

 Tello DJI opencv python pygame

-Inspired by the Damian FUENTES, on a ajoutés es filtres opencv pour créer une interface type réalité augmenté.
+Inspired by the Damian FUENTES, opencv filters have been added to create an augmented reality interface. controlled by the pygame library.

 VIDEO
 -----